 We see many small farms on the way and they are impressive.
 It appears that the government still encourages people to move out of the cities, just as the Khmer Rouge had done, though in much less brutal fashion.
-Land reform seems to have benefited many people in rural areas.
+Land reform seems to have benefited many people in the rural areas.
 Little stacks of rice straw pop up in every yard.
 Each family has about ½ acre of private land for a garden and some small livestock.
 Pigs and chickens are everywhere.
-Adjoining a cluster of houses are vast rice fields that appear to be worked together and held in common.
-Roofs tend to be double-peaked so rainwater can be caught and funneled into holding tanks inside the house, probably in the bathroom.
+Adjoining a cluster of houses are vast rice fields which appear to be worked together and held in common.
+Roofs tend to be double-peaked so rain water can be caught and funneled into holding tanks inside the house, probably in the bathroom.
 Many farmers raise big flocks of ducks housed in small thatch huts and always with a pond.
 There is no fencing for animals.
 Some are tethered.
 Most just roam free.
-In front of each house all along the highway are large ponds teeming with fish and planted with lotus.
-It took a while for us to realize that these “ponds” are actually bomb craters from the war.
-Instead of trying to repair the damage, the always resourceful Cambodians used them to grow food, instead.
+A sewage lagoon usually lies in front of the house next to the highway and is planted to water hyacinth- which helps break down the sludge quickly.

-Hotel Chaaya costs $5 a night.
+Hotel Chhaya costs $5/night.
 It is immaculately clean and comes with satellite TV, private bath and comfortable beds.
 There’s even a pager phone to the front desk and a pair of flip flops to wear.
-Satellite TV here is an interesting mix of Korean, Russian, Chinese, Indonesian, Thai, US, UK, German and Cambodian channels.
+Satellite TV here is an interesting mix of Korean, Russian, Chinese, Indonesian, Thai, US, UK, German and Cambodia channels.
 Tonight we watch an interview on Indonesian TV of Zimbabwean President Robert Mugabe.
 This would never happen in America.
 Mugabe is on the CIA “greatest hits” list for his refusal to play ball with the international bankers.
 Even CNN is far better here than in the US.
 Americans are treated like mushrooms.
 Keep them in the dark and feed them shit.
 How else would the empire survive?

 There’s something eerie about this town.
 This area was a Khmer Rouge stronghold right into the 1990s.
 Many people that either suffered or perpetrated the suffering are still living here.
 I feel the presence of ghosts.
 There is a general mistrust around town.
 People are sad, traumatized, and a bit jaded.
 It is a haunted city where killers walk free.
 In the end, after four days here I am glad to be leaving.

-We dodge the touts who linger in front of Chaaya and find the bus station on our own.
+We dodge the touts who linger in front of Cchaya and find the bus station on our own.
 We order a strong cup of joe, fry bread and Cambodian tea at an adjacent Chinese joint and take the 7:30 AM bound for Siem Reap.
-Half-way, we buy green mango slices with chile – a Cambodian lunch favorite – from a vendor outside the bus window.
+Half-way, we buy green mango slices with chile- a Cambodian lunch favorite- from a vendor outside the bus window.
 The road is fine until we do the big turn around the north end of Tonle Sap Lake at Sisophan.
 Then it turns to absolute shit.
-This stretch of road gets more tourist traffic than any in Cambodia since most tourists to Angkor Wat come directly from Bangkok.
+This stretch of road gets more tourist traffic than any in Cambodia, since most tourists to Angkor Wat come directly from Bangkok.
 Why is it so neglected?

 Some say the Khmer’s want sympathy from aid donors so they get more money.
 Others say the fancy hotels in Siem Reap keep it that way so their package flight-included tours will sell better.
 It’s probably a little of both.
 It’s a dusty bone-jarring ride.
 My insides hurt.
 A one-lane bridge is blocked by a broken-down truck.
 A long line forms and we stop at the back of it.
-Everyone piles out of the buses to survey the situation.
-Soon cars, trucks, tractors, and buses are careening off into a rice paddy and down through a wash to get around the problem.
+People pile out of to survey the situation.
+Soon cars, trucks, tractors and buses are careening off into a rice paddy and down through a wash to get around the problem.
 Lucky for us it is the dry season.
-Luckier yet, we don’t hit one of the millions of landmines still scattered about this country.
+Luckier yet, we don’t hit a land mine, which are still scattered about this country.

-We buy raw peanuts from a hawker outside of the bus window.
+We buy raw peanuts from hawkers outside the bus window.
 Again I notice how well the rural peasants are doing.
-There are many signs of socialism in action – shared wells, shared homemade tractors, an abundance of schools.
-At our lunch stop, we meet a young girl selling bananas named Soti.
+There are many signs of socialism in action- shared wells, shared homemade tractors and an abundance of schools.
+At our lunch stop we meet a young girl selling bananas named Soti.
 She is proud to demonstrate her excellent English, which she has picked up from the throngs of travelers who have piled off buses here bound for Angkor Wat.
-She has a huge international coin collection that her family got unwittingly from low-bagger unscrupulous Khao San Road backpackers.
+She has a huge international coin collection which her family got unwittingly from low-bagger unscrupulous Khao San Road backpackers.
 The Thais call them bird-shit farang.
 She wonders if I can change them for her.
 I cannot.
 But she can tell we are different from most tourists.
 She gives us each an orange Buddhist bracelet, which we wear the rest of this trip.
 We buy fruit from her.
 Her father also sees that we are different and throws in extra bananas.